Border Cities

 The understanding that the guiding principles of development and debate must be established are: citizenship; representativeness; sustainability; legitimacy and participation;

-It is necessary to reinforce the concept of culture as an input to territorial planning, respecting and realising integration across differences.
+It is necessary to reinforce the concept of culture as an input to territorial planning, respecting and realizing integration through differences.
 When this so-called "human planning" is implemented, the resulting development builds identities, citizenship, social inclusion and generates wealth;

 To implement the concept of cultural plurality in planning, it is preferable to start from the rescue of indigenous cultures, their historical matrices and means of expression;

-To be representative, this rescue should seek the recognition, valorisation and integration of existing knowledge centres in cross-border regions;
+To be representative, this rescue should seek the recognition, valorization and integration of existing knowledge centers in transboundary regions;

-The spaces that best represent the different cultures involved should be mapped and recognised;
+The spaces that best represent the different cultures involved should be mapped and recognized;

 Recommendations

-Collect and systematise existing knowledge and initiatives of joined-up thinking in border cities, preferably those presented at congresses;
+Collect and systematize existing knowledge and initiatives of joint thinking in border cities, preferably those presented at congresses;

 Create integrated and articulated information systems, methodologically and temporally, that support regional planning and management processes;

-Inventory the stock of public and private areas with a view to implementing structuring projects in the regional territorial organisation;
+Inventory the stock of public and private areas with a view to implementing structuring projects in the regional territorial organization;

 Re-qualify and integrate strategic economic sectors, anchors of regional development;

-Create, as a matter of urgency, integrated mechanisms for the management of cross-border areas, funds, lines of financing and harmonisation of legislation;
+Create, as a matter of urgency, integrated mechanisms for the management of cross-border spaces, funds, financing lines and harmonization of legislation;

 That cross-border public works projects be chosen and executed through public tenders;